-Net investment income tax.
-For tax years beginning in 2013, an estate or trust may be subject to net investment income tax (NIIT).
+Net investment income tax (NIIT).
+An estate or trust may be subject to NIIT.
 NIIT is a 3.8% tax on the lesser of an estate's or trust's undistributed net investment income or the excess of the estate's or trust's adjusted gross income over a specified threshold amount.
 NIIT may need to be included when figuring estimated tax.
-In addition, there are special rules when calculating NIIT for a composite return.
+In addition, there are special rules when figuring NIIT for a composite return.
 See Composite Return, later.